• DSC 8668

 H34 x W16.5cm

-The tightly coiled curls of the ushnisha, rendered in high relief and once gilded, crown the head in perfect symmetry, symbolizing the Buddha’s transcendent wisdom.
-The long and pointed earlobes frame the face in a very elegant way.
+The dense snail-shell curls of the ushnisha, rendered in high relief and once gilded, crown the head in perfect symmetry, symbolizing the Buddha’s transcendent wisdom.
+The pendulous earlobes with out-turned tips frame the face in a very elegant way.

 The subtle brown reddish patina, the traces of original gilding and the smooth polished surface reflect centuries of devotional use.